ronin-rb/ronin-db/man/ronin-db-creds.1.md

   Imports the credentials from the given *FILE*.

 `--delete` *VALUE*
-  Deletes a value from the database.
+  Deletes a credential value from the database.

 `--delete-all`
-  Deletes every value from the database.
+  Deletes every credential from the database.

 `-u`, `--for-user` *USER*
-	Searches for Credentials associated with the USER.
+	Searches for credentials associated with the USER.

 `-p`, `--with-password` *PASSWORD*
-	Searches for Credentials that have the PASSWORD.
+	Searches for credentials that have the PASSWORD.

 ## ENVIRONMENT